 No VAGO recommendation Action Completion date and alignment with its strategic priorities for Court Services Victoria. reviewed every two years.
 The next review is to occur by June 2023.
 8 Court Services Victoria's governing body, Courts Council assesses its performance annually.
+Irts Council assesses its performance 9 e documented roles and responsibilities A comprehensive review of governance structures was review Complete Next review due June 2022 10 Court Services Victoria ensures that all of its committees annually assess their performance. nmittees annually assess their 11 Court Services Victoria embeds its organisational risk profile into its operations by: • reporting against it quarterly • updating it quarterly • annually reviewing its approach to risk reporting and its risk management roles and responsibilities to ensure they provide effective oversight of risk management.
 CSV accepts this recommendation.
-Courts Council's charter was amended in June 2021 to require it to assess its performance at the conclusion of each calendar year.
-February 2021 and ongoing 9 Court Services Victoria annually reviews the documented roles and responsibilities of each element of its governance structure to ensure it is kept up to date. sponsibilities A comprehensive review of governance structures was completed in 2021.
-10 Court Services Victoria ensures that all of its committees annually assess their performance.
+The recommendations are already part of the risk management framework and will be carried out over the relevant time frames.
+Complete Next annual review June 2022 12 Court Services Victoria tracks its progress in implementing recommendations from external reviews.
 CSV accepts this recommendation.
-All committees have terms of reference which require they assess their performance annually.
-June 2022 and ongoing 11 Court Services Victoria embeds its organisational risk profile into its operations by: • reporting against it quarterly • updating it quarterly • annually reviewing its approach to risk reporting and its risk management roles and responsibilities to ensure they provide effective oversight of risk management.
-The recommendations are already part of the risk management framework and will be carried out over the relevant time frames. eviewing its approach to risk its risk management roles sibilities to ensure they octive oversight of risk 12 Court Services Victoria tracks its progress in implementing recommendations from external reviews. ting recommendations from 13 curt Services Victoria in consultation the Department of Treasury and bance, develops Budget Paper 3 areasures that assess Court Services ctoria's contribution to the courts that are supported by the CSV accepts this recommendation in principle, noting that any amendment to Budget Paper 3 areasures is a matter for Government.
+December 2021 and ongoing 13 Court Services Victoria in consultation with the Department of Treasury and Finance, develops Budget Paper 3 measures that assess Court Services Victoria's contribution to the courts output.
+CSV accepts this recommendation in principle, noting that any amendment to Budget Paper 3 measures is a matter for Government.
 December 2022